Brooklyn Mirador

 (3)...Vaux drowned in Gravesend Bay in November.

-The Arch was draped in statuary.
+In 1898, The Arch was draped in statuary.
 Brooklyn became part of New York City.

 Three things:

-A glaring street light that blocks the illuminated night view should be hooded or moved.
-And two traffic signs which block the only crosswalk from the park entrance should be relocated.
+A glaring street light that blocks the illuminated night view should be hooded or moved, and two traffic signs which block the only crosswalk from the park entrance should be relocated.
 This narrow and obliquely angeled crosswalk should be widened and squared with the Arch

 copyright - brooklynmirador.com - 2009